oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-13-disconnect.md

 The DISCONNECT packet is sent by a Client to indicate that it is going to delete the Virtual connection and go to the Disconnected state.

-DISCONNECT may be sent by a Server to indicate that it cannot continue with the Virtual Connection and is deleting it - for instance the Server might be shutting down.
-It should use an appropriate and allowed Reason Code - 0x8B for Server shutting down, for instance.
+DISCONNECT may be sent by a Server to indicate that it cannot continue with the Virtual Connection and is deleting it.
+For example, if the Server is shutting down it could send DISCONNECT with Reason Code 0x8B - Server shutting down.

 A Client may receive an unsolicited DISCONNECT from a Server whether or not it has a Virtual Connection to that Server.
 This may happen for example when the Server, due to an error, cannot identify the Client to which a received packet belongs.